GameFoundry/B3DFramework/Documentation/Manuals/docs/01_Developer_Manuals/10_Build/00_importingBuiltinAssets.md

 # Compiling & running the import tool
 The import tool executable is not provided out of the box, and must be manually compiled.
 This can be done by compiling the `bsfImportTool` target included in `bsf`.
 Once compiled the tool should be installed to `bsf/Dependencies/tools/bsfImportTool/`.

-Once the import tool dependency is present, you can enable asset import target in `bsf` by setting `-DINCLUDE_ASSET_PACKAGING_SCRIPTS=ON` in CMake command line.
+Once the import tool dependency is present, you can enable asset import target in `bsf` by setting `-DB3D_INCLUDE_ASSET_PACKAGING_SCRIPTS=ON` in CMake command line.
 CMake will check for existance of the import tool and report an error if it cannot find it.

 If the import tool has been found, a new build target `RunAssetImport_bsfBuiltinAssets` will be provided.
 Once you run the target the build tool will automatically detect any changes to the raw assets and re-import them as needed.